Should you wear red lipstick when you’re over 60?

 When we all had perfectly defined lip lines, swiping lipstick on from the tube worked fine.
 But now we need a defined lip line to help pull off the red lipstick look.
 Even though the lipstick you choose may come to a point, it’s not precise enough to use as a lip liner.
 Here is the way to get a perfect defined lip:

 - Choose a lip pencil in the exact color of the red lipstick you choose from the ones below.
 The sales consultant at the beauty counter where you buy the lipstick will be able to help.
 Do not go lighter or darker with the lip liner—the color needs to be an exact match!
 This is important.
-People should not be able to tell you are wearing lip liner—only that you have a very precise, well defined lip line.
+People should not be able to tell you are wearing lip liner—only that you have a very precise, well-defined lip line.
 This can only be achieved with a pencil.

 - Apply your lipstick in a magnifying mirror.
 Notice we didn’t say apply your lip liner first.
 You apply the lipstick as close to your lip line as you can.
 Then, with a very sharp point on your lip liner, draw a line around the natural boundaries of your lip line.
 (The lipstick will help the liner to flow smoothly).

-- If your lips are thin, use your lip liner to draw a line just outside the line of your natural lips.
+- If your lips are thin, use your lip liner after applying your lipstick to draw a line just outside the line of your natural lips.
 We almost hesitate to suggest this, since you really have to know what you are doing to pull this off.
 If you are appalled at the results, or if you get funny looks, pull the plug on this look.
 But if you are told how nice you look (without any signs of deception), carry on.

 4. Choose a classic